 - When you go short on a currency pair, you are essentially going short on the base currency and long on the quotation currency.

-- The RBI sets the reference rate of USD INR on a daily basis by conducting a poll, the ‘contributing banks’ participate in this poll.
+- The RBI sets the reference rate of USD INR daily by conducting a poll; the ‘contributing banks’ participate in this poll.

 - The reference rates for other currency pairs are derived by crossing technique.

-- Understanding events and its impact on currencies is complicated, simply because of the currency is quoted in pairs and impact on the pair could be similar.
+- Understanding events and its impact on currencies are complicated, simply because of the currency is quoted in pairs and impact on the pair could be similar.

 - Countries with higher interest rates tend to have stringer currencies and vice versa.

-- Higher inflation leads to strengthening of currency and vice versa.
+- Higher inflation leads to the strengthening of currency and vice versa.